Birla Corp net profit up 28pc in Jan-Mar quarter | Business

 The MP Birla Group flagship company had posted a net profit of Rs 194.73 crore in the year-ago period.

-The board of the company also approved the issuance of secured redeemable non-convertible debentures aggregating up to Rs 200 crore on a private placement basis in one or more trenches.
+The board of the company also approved the issuance of secured redeemable non-convertible debentures aggregating up to Rs 200 crore on a private placement basis in one or more tranches.

 The cement maker said sales volume jumped by 24.5 per cent to 4.17 million tonnes during the March quarter and the revenue was at Rs 2,146.12 crore, up by 24.9 per cent over the same period of the previous year.
 It achieved capacity utilisation of 108 per cent.